 It expresses whether you have any guarantees or not, whether your articles are advice or merely for information and entertainment purposes only.

 Your Disclaimer page can disabuse people of any incorrect notions if you set it up correctly and is definitely one of the pages every blog needs.
 It can protect you.

 The good news is that there are tools to help you construct a meaningful Disclaimer statement.
 I recommend the Website Policy Pack from Bobby Klinck for your legal protection.

 Although a disclosure statement covers you for banner links and advertisements, you may need to provide more disclosure in reviews of products to show your relationship, if any.

-The concern is consumer protection and letting them know information of any relationship you have with the product you're endorsing.
+The concern is consumer protection and letting them know the information about any relationship you have with the product you're endorsing.
 It lets the reader decide if that relationship will impact the trust they place in your review.

 It's All About Building Trust